Hyperbolicity of Brunnian links: Simple intersection pattern theorem

 \begin{proof}[Proof of Proposition \ref{prop:simplepattern}] Let $T$ be an essential torus in the complement of $L$, splitting $S^3$ into two solid tori $V_I$ and $V_J$ so that $L \cap V_I = L_I$ and $L \cap V_J = L_J$.

 (1) Applying Theorem \ref{thm:simplepattern}, we may assume $D_i^E$ intersects $T$ in simple intersection pattern.
-By Lemma \ref{lem: hopf}, any meridian disk of $V_I$ has more than one intersection points, and the outermost region has more than two boundary components.
+By Lemma \ref{lem: hopf}, any meridian disk of $V_I$ has more than one intersection point, and the outermost region has more than two boundary components.
 So if $\sharp (D_i ^E \cap (L - C_i)) \le 4$ , the only possibility is as shown in Fig. \ref{fig:64pts}(1).

-(2) First suppose all the intersection circles in $D_i^F$ are longitude of $V_I$.
+(2) First suppose all the intersection circles in $D_i^F$ are longitudes of $V_I$.
 Applying Theorem \ref{thm:simplepattern}, we may assume $D_i^F$ is of simple intersection pattern.
 By Lemma \ref{lem: hopf}(1) and (Fii) in the proof of Theorem \ref{thm:simplepattern}, there are at least two inner disks each intersecting $L_J$ in at least 2 points.
-In view of linking number, the outer region intersects $L_I -C_i$ in even number of points.
+In view of linking number, the outer region intersects $L_I -C_i$ in an even number of points.
 So $D_i^F$ with least number of intersection is as shown in Fig. \ref{fig:64pts}(2).

-Now suppose that all the intersection circles in $D_i^F$ are meridian of $V_I$.
-By Lemma \ref{lem: hopf}(1), and (Aii) and (Fii) in the proof of Theorem \ref{thm:simplepattern}, if $\sharp (D_i ^F \cap (L - C_i)) \le 6$, the intersections in $D_i^F$ can only be as shown in Fig. \ref{fig:64pts}(3).
+Now suppose that all the intersection circles in $D_i^F$ are meridians of $V_I$.
+By Lemma \ref{lem: hopf}(1), and (Aii) and (F'ii) in the proof of Theorem \ref{thm:simplepattern}, if $\sharp (D_i ^F \cap (L - C_i)) \le 6$, the intersections in $D_i^F$ can only be as shown in Fig. \ref{fig:64pts}(3).

 \end{proof}